ASC95/MAGIC/README.md

         - Sum those values together to get the total customer load in kW: `0.29248964766 + 0.29248964766 = 0.5849792953`
           - This result can be validated by viewing the file "res_278.parquet" which has that same value in the "total_site_electricity_kw" column at
             2018-01-01 00:15:00
-- Each circuit has the exact same Loads.dss file for every scenario
+- Each feeder has the exact same Loads.dss file for every scenario
   - The low-PV, low-BESS scenario and the medium-PV, high-BESS scenario add OpenDSS PV and Storage objects, but they retain the same loads as in the base case scenario
-- Each circuit has a different LoadShape.dss for every scenario
+- Each feeder has a different LoadShape.dss for every scenario
   - This is because each scenario builds on top of the base_timeseries scenario by adding additional PV and BESS objects
+- Each of the three feeders uses a subset of the same 283 unique residential per-unit load shapes and a subset of the 112 unique commercial per-unit load shapes to create load shapes for the OpenDSS loads
 ## Installation
 Create a virtual environment and install dependencies:
 ```bash